News

 Contemplating eco-catastrophe through Spanish science fiction lens

-LAWRENCE – The “deep, existential malaise” stemming from fear of impending ecological catastrophe has permeated science fiction around the globe, a University of Kansas professor writes in a new scholarly journal article.
+The “deep, existential malaise” stemming from fear of impending ecological catastrophe has permeated science fiction around the globe, a KU professor writes in a new journal article.

 Study shows long-standing links among disease, race, class, infrastructure